ramongduraes/snet/tutorials/1_INSTALL_SNET.md

 <details>
   <summary>
-    If you have other versions of Python3 installed and have not created a virtual environment for SNET CLI, a problem may occur while running `./scripts/blockchain install`.
-Click here to see how to fix it.
+    Troubleshooting: click here if the installation failed.
   </summary>
   <p>

+#### 1. If you have other versions of Python3 installed and have not created a virtual environment for SNET CLI, a problem may occur while running `./scripts/blockchain install`.

   While running `./scripts/blockchain install`, make sure it returns: